jgaa/restc-cpp/README.md

  - Debian Stable (Jessie)
  - ~~Debian Testing~~ kdevelop package is currently broken in Debian Testing
  - Windows 10 / Microsoft Visual Studio, comminity version
+	(I have not installed docker on Windows yet, so only some tests are run.
+	However, all tests compile and link correctly with Boost 1.63, zlib 1.2.9 and openssl 1.0.2k)
  - Fedora 25
  - Ubuntu LTS
  - OS/X